wnameless/nullproof/README.md

 nullproof
 =============
-A Java nullproof object constructor by Guice AOP
+A Java null arguments proofed object constructor by Guice AOP

 ##Purpose
 If you have a Class which conatains 20 methods and each method takes 2 arguments,